Case Management Conference Calls

 If the agreed upon dates are unavailable or no information is provided about new dates, the HRTO will re-schedule to the next available date for the HRTO.

-The HRTO conducts all CMCC by teleconference and/or videoconference unless it approves a request for an accommodation based change in the CMCC hearing format.
+The HRTO conducts all CMCC by teleconference and/or videoconference unless it approves a request for an accommodation-based change in the CMCC hearing format.
 A request for accommodation will be considered by the HRTO when a request for a format change is made.

 The HRTO’s Updated Practice Direction on Hearing Formats sets out the relevant procedure to be followed.